 At the end of this course, and with continued practice, you will be able to:

-Communicate with Confidence
+● Communicate with confidence

-You will build confidence in speaking out loud and articulate your thoughts more fluidly.
-You will learn to engage in healthy negotiations and debates.
+● Build confidence in speaking out loud and articulate your thoughts more fluently.

-Great communication inspires and motivates people.
-You can share your passion with enthusiasm and conviction.
+● Share your passion with enthusiasm and conviction.

-You will learn to use compelling language to engage and persuade your audience.
+● Be able to use compelling language to engage and persuade your audience.

-Powerful communication involves mastering a topic and demonstrating in-depth knowledge while keeping things simple.
-This requires research, organization and structuring of information to present it in the most engaging manner.
+Powerful business communication involves mastering a topic and demonstrating in-depth knowledge while keeping things simple.
+This requires research, organisation and structuring of information to present it in the most engaging manner.
 You will learn a variety of techniques, vocabulary and content for you to tailor your message to the needs of your audience.

 What you will do in this course:

-- Make speeches every day on various topics.
+● Make speeches every day on various topics.

 ● Explore different styles and techniques.

 ● Improve your body language.

-- Learn how to structure a speech.
+● Learn how to structure a speech.

-- Learn the use of rhetoric, metaphors and other stylistic devices.
+● Learn the use of rhetoric, metaphors and other stylistic devices.

-- Learn how to arrange content for coherence and persuasion.
+● Learn how to arrange content for coherence and persuasion.

-- Use mental models to practice delivery and stay nervously excited during speeches.
+● Use mental models to practice delivery and stay nervously excited during speeches.